-- the Call Document outlines the: - background, objectives, scope, outcomes and deliverables, KPIs to measure outcomes and deliverables, targeted stakeholders, type of action and funding rate and specific topic conditions (sections 1 and 2) - timetable and available budget (sections 3 and 4)
+- the Call Document outlines the: - background, objectives, scope, outcomes and deliverables, KPIs to measure outcomes and deliverables, targeted stakeholders, type of action and funding rate and specific topic conditions (sections 1 and 2) - timetable and available budget (sections 3 and 4) - admissibility and eligibility conditions (including mandatory documents; sections 5 and 6) - criteria for financial and operational capacity and exclusion (section 7) - evaluation and award procedure (section 8) - award criteria (section 9) - legal and financial set-up of the Grant Agreements (section 10) - how to submit an application (section 11).

-1 Regulation (EU) 2021/694 of the European Parliament and of the Council of 29 April 2021 establishing the Digital Europe programme for the period 2021-2027 (OJ L166, 11.05.2021).
+Regulation (EU) 2021/694 of the European Parliament and of the Council of 29 April 2021 establishing the Digital Europe programme for the period 2021-2027 (OJ L166, 11.05.2021).

-$^{^2}$ Commission Implementing Decision C/2021/7914 of 10.11.2021 concerning the adoption of the work programme for 2021-2022 and the financing decision for the implementation of the Digital Europe Programme.
+Commission Implementing Decision C(2023) 1862 final of 24.03.2023 concerning the adoption of the work programme for 2023/24 and the financing decision for the implementation of the Digital Europe Programme.

-- admissibility and eligibility conditions (including mandatory documents; sections 5 and 6) - criteria for financial and operational capacity and exclusion (section 7) - evaluation and award procedure (section 8) - award criteria (section 9) - legal and financial set-up of the Grant Agreements (section 10) - how to submit an application (section 11). - the Online Manual outlines the: - procedures to register and submit proposals online via the EU Funding & Tenders Portal ('Portal') - recommendations for the preparation of the application. - the AGA Annotated Grant Agreement contains: - detailed annotations on all the provisions in the Grant Agreement you will have to sign in order to obtain the grant (including cost eligibility, payment schedule, accessory obligations, etc).
+- the Online Manual outlines the: - procedures to register and submit proposals online via the EU Funding & Tenders Portal ('Portal') - recommendations for the preparation of the application. - the AGA Annotated Grant Agreement contains: - detailed annotations on all the provisions in the Grant Agreement you will have to sign in order to obtain the grant (including cost eligibility, payment schedule, accessory obligations, etc).